However, as dreary as Winter may seem, it is worthwhile remembering that Winter is a time of rejuvenation and renovation for our plants and gardens.

 Keeping on top of your garden’s needs as the season’s change doesn’t have to be overwhelming – we’ve put together some top areas to focus on in your garden this Winter.

-West Australians in Perth, Mandurah and some parts of the South West are limited in their use of reticulation during Winter.
+West Australians in Perth, Secret Harbour and some parts of the South West are limited in their use of reticulation during Winter.
 This sprinkler switch-off is a water-saving initiative from the Water Corporation, which applies to all scheme and bore water users in the aforementioned regions from 1 June to 31 August each year.

 Let the rainfall over Winter soak into your garden and make sure you turn off your automatic reticulation to avoid a fine!

 Over Winter, homeowners should get their reticulation systems serviced to ensure that once the weather warms up, the reticulation will be ready to go.

 As we mentioned before, fertilising your garden is an important step in Winter, as it will ensure your garden will flourish once Spring finally arrives.

 If you have a veggie garden, it is worthwhile adding nutrient-rich compost and manure to the garden bed to give those plants a much-needed nutrient boost.

 Another area of the garden that often has a few tips and tricks associated with it is pruning.